 Pain that comes with bowel movements or urination may indicate that endometriosis is affecting the intestines or bladder.
 Endometriosis can also cause frequent urges to urinate.
 Bowel involvement can also cause gastrointestinal problems such as diarrhea, constipation, bloating, or nausea.

 Endometriosis is sometimes diagnosed in women seeking treatment for infertility.
-Approximately 60 to 70 percent of women with endometriosis have no problems becoming pregnant.
+Approximately 60 percent to 70 percent of women with endometriosis have no problems becoming pregnant.
 Among those who do experience difficulties or delays, about half are eventually able to conceive.
 However, endometriosis may cause infertility if the fallopian tubes become blocked by scarring or implants, the ovaries are affected by endometriomas (blood-filled cysts), or if scarring or adhesions distort the reproductive organs.

-Endometriosis also causes general symptoms that involve the whole body such as fatigue, depression, and anxiety.
+Endometriosis also causes general symptoms that involve the whole body, such as fatigue, depression, and anxiety.
 Chronic fatigue is caused by inflammatory processes in the body and can also be a result of anemia due to blood loss.
 Depression and anxiety are common in endometriosis and other chronic illnesses.

 Most women start to show early symptoms in their teens.
 Some girls begin experiencing endometriosis symptoms as young as age 11.
 However, it can take many years for a woman to be correctly diagnosed.
 Read more about endometriosis diagnosis.